Rahix/tbot/doc/getting-started.rst

     with tbot.acquire_lab() as lh:
         ...

-To understand this line, we first need to get to know one of the core concepts of TBot:
+To understand this line, we first need to get to know one of the core concepts of tbot:
 **Machines** (:class:`~tbot.machine.Machine`).
-Every host TBot interacts with is called a machine.
+Every host tbot interacts with is called a machine.
-That includes the labhost, which we use here, a buildhost where your code might be compiled, the board you are testing, or any other host you want TBot to connect to.
+That includes the labhost, which we use here, a buildhost where your code might be compiled, the board you are testing, or any other host you want tbot to connect to.
 There are different kinds of machines.
 Our labhost is special, because it is the base from where connections to other host are made.